Mastering the RFQ Process

 - Maintain audit trails automatically

 Buyer24 is purpose-built for this.
 It automatically captures supplier quotes from emails, parses pricing and terms, and presents them in a comparable format.
 Instead of manually extracting data from PDF attachments and building spreadsheets, you see all quotes side-by-side instantly.
+By applying intelligent AI-powered quote comparison that standardizes quotes across formats and highlights the best options based on price, delivery, and terms, teams make faster, more data-driven sourcing decisions.

 7. Establish Clear Evaluation Criteria